 Maine Coons often get along great with other cats — and even dogs.
 With a proper introduction, Maine Coons will enjoy their companionship.
 Always supervise your dog's interaction with your cats, just to make sure they don't start playing too rough.
 These cats may be big, but they certainly aren't very aggressive!

-More About Main Coon Breed
+More About the Main Coon Breed

-The Maine Coon may have had a difficult period in the 1950s, but the breed is more popular than ever.
+The Maine Coon cat may have had a difficult period in the 1950s, but the breed is more popular than ever.
 They are the second most popular cat breed in the United States, only losing out to Persians.
 They are also the official state cat of Maine!
-The Maine Coon may be American, but it's also beloved in Japan and Europe thanks to its size and temperament.
+The Maine Coon cat may be American, but it's also beloved in Japan and Europe thanks to its size and temperament.

 They are so loved, in fact, that someone even tried to clone one!
 A Maine Coon cat named Little Nicky died in 2004 at the age of 17.
 His owners paid $50,000 to have their favorite pet cloned in California.
 A surrogate mother cat carried the embryo, giving birth to a cat with Little Nicky's disposition and appearance.